akiojin/setup-store-connect-api-json-github-action/README.md

 This action creates the JSON of the API key to use the Store Connect API.
 It also sets the environment variable `APP_STORE_CONNECT_API_KEY_PATH` for fastlane to the JSON file path created.

-Key ID and Isser ID can be obtained from
+Key ID and Issuer ID can be obtained from

 https://appstoreconnect.apple.com/access/api